Yanina Wickmayer: 2015: Fourth career title

-After Wimbledon, Wickmayer competed at the İstanbul Cup.
-She was defeated in the first round by fourth seed Alizé Cornet.
+After Wimbledon, Wickmayer competed at the İstanbul Cup where she was defeated in the first round by fourth seed Alizé Cornet.

-Wickmayer started her US Open Series at the Rogers Cup.
-She advanced to the main draw after wins over Donna Vekić and eighth seed Julia Görges.
+Wickmayer started her US Open Series at the Rogers Cup where she advanced to the main draw with wins over Donna Vekić and eighth seed Julia Görges.
 In the first round, she was defeated by fellow qualifier Lesia Tsurenko.
-Seeded fourth at the Odlum Brown Vancouver Open, Wickmayer reached the semifinals with wins over Canadian wildcard Gabriela Dabrowski, qualifier Julia Glushko, and Nao Hibino.
+Seeded fourth at the Vancouver Open, Wickmayer reached the semifinals with wins over Canadian wildcard Gabriela Dabrowski, qualifier Julia Glushko, and Nao Hibino.
 In her semifinal match, she lost to seventh seed and eventual champion Johanna Konta.
-Ranked ninety-two at the US Open, Wickmayer beat 2010 French Open champion, Francesca Schiavone, in the first round.
+Ranked 92 at the US Open, Wickmayer beat 2010 French Open champion, Francesca Schiavone, in the first round.
 In the second round, she lost to 20th seed Victoria Azarenka.

-Wickmayer competed at the Japan Women's Open where she reached the final after defeating Kateřina Siniaková, fifth seed Johanna Larsson, Kateryna Bondarenko, and seventh seed Ajla Tomljanović.
+Wickmayer competed at the Japan Women's Open and reached the final, after defeating Kateřina Siniaková, fifth seed Johanna Larsson, Kateryna Bondarenko, and seventh seed Ajla Tomljanović.
 In the final, Wickmayer beat Magda Linette.
 This was her first WTA singles title win since 2010.
 Wickmayer continued her good form at the Guangzhou International Open.
 She advanced to the semifinals beating Magda Linette, Monica Puig, and sixth seed and defending champion Monica Niculescu.
 Wickmayer was defeated in the semifinals by fourth seed Jelena Janković.
-Wickmayer lost in the first round of qualifying at the Generali Ladies Linz to Jana Čepelová.
-In Luxembourg at the Luxembourg Open, Wickmayer was defeated in the first round by seventh seed Barbora Strýcová.
-Her final tournament of the year was at the Carlsbad Classic, which was a new tournament added to the WTA 125K series.
+Wickmayer lost in the first round of qualifying at the Ladies Linz to Jana Čepelová.
+In the Luxembourg Open, Wickmayer was defeated in the first round by seventh seed Barbora Strýcová.
+Her final tournament of the year was the Carlsbad Classic, which was a new tournament added to the WTA 125 series.
 As the top seed, Wickmayer reached the final defeating Julia Boserup, Kristie Ahn, CiCi Bellis, and Maria Sakkari.
-In the final, she beat fifth seed Nicole Gibbs to win her first WTA 125 tournament title.
+In the final, she beat fifth seed Nicole Gibbs to win her first WTA Challenger title.

 Wickmayer ended the year ranked 49.